Qazeer/InfoSec-Notes/General/Port_scan.md

 nmap --script "default or safe"
 ```

-This is functionally equivalent to nmap --script "default,safe".
+This is functionally equivalent to `nmap --script "default,safe"`.
 It loads all
 scripts that are in the default category or the safe category or both.

 ```